lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 and includes this information in the basp0 file.

 <div onclick="elm = document.getElementById('localorbitals'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-Click here for a description of how local orbitals are included in the basp file.</div>
+Click here for a description of how local orbitals are specified in the basp file.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="localorbitals">{:/}

 Inspect _basp.pbte_{: style="color: green"}.
 Note in particular this text connected with the Pb atom: